 Conservation Commission site inspector Scott Holloway recently said that order of conditions for the Victoria Place project, the name abandoned project, expired on May 23.
 Therefore, no work should be done on the site.

 However, developer Todd Wacome informed the Conservation Commission that he had a permit to export material off the site on land outside the commission jurisdiction.

 But Wacome is still barred from performing work on the site within conservation's land and site inspector will perform weekly inspections while they are removing fill from the area.

 Taylor Cove Recent History

-In July, the Conservation Commission voted in favor of a work-stop order on the Taylor Cove condo project to keep developers from performing work on the dirt-covered site before necessary permits are attained.
+In July, the Conservation Commission on the Taylor Cove condo project to keep developers from performing work on the dirt-covered site before necessary permits are attained.

 The developers were attempting to perform site work for Taylor Cove using a permit for the now-abandoned Victoria Place project that did not receive overall approval from town permitting boards.
 Both projects were designed to sit on the same piece of land.